emmanueltouzery/projectpad2/README.md

 And full-text search is supported.

+The application also supports operation in dark mode.

-See [the help](https://github.com/emmanueltouzery/projectpad2/wiki/Help) for more details.
+See [the help](https://github.com/emmanueltouzery/projectpad2/wiki/Help) for more details about the structure of the data that you can manage in projectpad.

 ## Command-line application